-It is important that we have the parent's current address and phone number at all times.
+It is important that we always have the parent's current address and phone number.
 This information is especially important in cases of emergency.
-Please update the online registration system immediately upon change of address or phone number.
+Please update your contact information to include address and phone number through the front office immediately upon change of address or phone number.